 Weight Watchers Soup Recipes

-As a Weight Watchers/MyWW member, I absolutely loving knowing I have plenty of zero point foods available to me, like this Weight Watchers soup recipe.
+As someone who is maintaining a 100+ pound weight loss, I absolutely loving knowing I have plenty of zero point foods available to me, like this Weight Watchers soup recipe.

-True, zero point foods do have calories so they should only be eaten until satisfactions, but these “free” foods are a wonderful tool to use on a regular basis.
+True, zero point foods do have calories so they should only be eaten until satisfaction, but these “free” foods are a wonderful tool to use on a regular basis.

 I tend to make a low-point breakfast, eat a zero point soup for lunch, then have a healthy dinner.
 This way I still have a few points left over for snacks.
 (What can I say – I love snacks.)
 Other times I’ll have a bowl of this filling soup is after a workout or mid-afternoon if I’m having one of those hungry days.